-Organised by the council's Museums Service, "The Story of the Windrush Generation" saw Sir Geoff share his personal experiences of being part of the thousands of families who moved to Britain from Caribbean countries after the Second World War to help fill post-war labour shortages.
+Organised by the council's Museums Service with support from FJSS Group, "The Story of the Windrush Generation" saw Sir Geoff share his personal experiences of being part of the thousands of families who moved to Britain from Caribbean countries after the Second World War to help fill post-war labour shortages.

 The online audience heard Sir Geoff's compelling account of his own move from Jamaica to join his mother in Britain at the age of 14, and how a chance doorstep encounter marked the beginning of his educational journey.